emhoracek/smooch/CONTRIBUTING.md

 Pick an [issue](https://github.com/emhoracek/smooch/issues), or below are some more general things you can work on.

+Please comment on the issue you want to work on to claim it *before* you start work.
+That way you can take your time working instead of racing to get the first pull request in.

+Don't see an interesting issue, or all the issues are claimed?
+Check out the [CONTRIBUTING](https://github.com/emhoracek/smooch/blob/master/CONTRIBUTING.md) file for ideas and more ways to contribute!
+If a feature idea there looks interesting, please create an issue for it so we can discuss different approaches and so other people can know that you're working on it.

 #### Frontend (JavaScript/HTML/CSS)

 You can work on the [JavaScript frontend](https://github.com/emhoracek/smooch/tree/master/javascript) of